 And this mock-up will no doubt be tweaked many times before I actually drill any holes

 The first thing was to make the dash' blank fit the car and I needed to use fixings that didn't show.
 So I went for the CBS Big Head Fixings.
 These are excellent for this type of application and it was a simple task of glassing and rosining them to the backside of the dash blank.
 Now I have to repair the holes I made before I discovered these very useful devices.
 My original plan was for padding and ground down bolt heads (I'll blame Mark Evans in his DVD "A Car is Born" for that one)...
 But it is an excellent video for general stuff...
 So it's Plan 'B' is for me.

 Just need to remove the protective tape on the threads and job dun'..!

 The next thing was to make a uniform gap between the top of the dash and the lower lip of the scuttle top.
 This runs along the whole length of the dash blank and is necessary to allow for neat positioning of the leather piping.

-Dropped the bottom dash' retaining rail down a bit to make sure the dash' blank fitted flat and square along the top edge, then rechecked for the centre point.
+Dropped the dashboard retaining rail down a bit to make sure the blank fitted flat and square along the top edge, then rechecked for the centre point.
 Got a couple of bricks and a piece of wood to simulate the seat and temporarily fitted the steering wheel and boss.
-Then I fixed the gauges and switches [cardboard blanks] to the dash in their approximate positions.
+Then I fixed the gauges and switches (cardboard blanks) to the dash' in their [very] approximate positions.
 This to make sure I could see them through the wheel etc. Then I removed the dash' blank [for the umpteenth time] and measured it up properly before drilling the holes.